“So what is the concept of an ART HOSTEL?”

 Camino Art Hostel is located in Vega de San Mateo on Gran Canaria, only 13 km from the highest peak, called Pico de Las Nieves.
 We are about 1,5km from the centre of this little, lovely town.
 The hostel is by the road GC15 and facing to the magical Valley of Mireles.

-For proper description about how to get here please read this site.
+For a proper description of how to get here please read this site.

 Is there internet access?